Confinement: how can you spend a great vacation with your child?

 As France completes its third week of confinement, children in zone C begin to go - or rather, stay - on holiday on Monday 6 April.
 For parents, this new stage in the confinement can be greeted with a touch of relief (home schooling was not always easy), but also with a little stress (how will we keep them occupied at home for a fortnight?!).

-In this article we look at theimportance of these weeks of holiday, and give you some ideas on how to make these holidays memorable for you and your child/children.
+In this article, we'll look back at theimportance of these weeks of vacation, and give you some ideas on how to make these local vacations memorable for you and your child(ren).

 Why holidays are important, even in confinement.

-First of all, because it breaks the routine for everyone.
-The confinement imposed a new organisation and required a lot of adaptation from all family members.
+First of all, because they break the routine for everyone.
+The confinement imposed a new organization and demanded a lot of adaptation from all family members.
 Any adaptation "costs" our emotional management system.
-Taking a break from this organisation will allow us to return to it more serenely in a fortnight.
+Taking a break from this organization will enable us to return to it more serenely in two weeks' time.

-The holidays also allow us to slow down our pace, to match our child's pace, and no longer the school's programme or our work video conferences.
-We release the pressure, we find what was promised to us at the beginning of the confinement and that many parents have not yet found: time.
+Vacations also allow us to slow down our pace, to match our child's pace rather than the school curriculum or our work video conferences.
+The pressure is off, and we find what we were promised at the start of our confinement, and which many parents have yet to find: time.

-If you are not on holiday yourself, you will certainly enjoy it less, but it is still important togive your child this break.
-Try to make time in your schedule to relax with your child, it will do everyone a lot of good.
+If you're not on vacation yourself, you'll enjoy it a little less, but it's still important togive your child a break.
+Try to fit some relaxing time in your schedule with your child - it'll do everyone a world of good.

 On holiday, your child learns in a different way, by playing...

 It cannot be repeated often enough: children learn, grow and live through play.
-Play is vital for the child.
-From the age of 2 or 3, they are very attracted to games of imagination and pretending.
-Holidays are a special time when children have a lot of time to play these games.
+Play is vital for children.
+From the age of 2 or 3, they are very attracted to games of imagination and make-believe.
+Vacations are special times when children have plenty of time to play these games.

-By playing doctor, for example, the child is confronted with a real situation, and practices experiencing and going through emotions, pleasant or not.
-By inventing worlds and stories with their knights, dolls, cars and costumes, children develop their creativity and social skills.
+By playing doctor, for example, children are confronted with a real-life situation, and practice experiencing and going through emotions, both pleasant and unpleasant.
+By inventing their own worlds and stories with knights, dolls, cars and costumes, children develop their creativity and social skills.

 Holidays provide real unstructured time in your child's day when they will be looking for something to do on their own.
 Let's not forget that boredom is key to the development of their creativity.
 It gives the child time to try things out, experiment, and develop their imagination.